manolaz/tangram-medical-data-protocol-phd-proposal/README.md

 **Objectives:**

-1.1: This research will design and validate the Tangram Protocol as a generalized DLT architecture that models medical data as on-chain digital assets with embedded ZKP-based access control policies, thereby creating a reusable framework applicable across multiple blockchain platforms.
+1.1: This research will design and validate the Tangram Protocol as a generalized DLT architecture that models medical data as **FHIR-compliant** on-chain digital assets with embedded ZKP-based access control policies, thereby creating a reusable and interoperable framework applicable across multiple blockchain platforms.

 1.2: The study will develop and test a generic interface for integrating decentralized storage protocols with on-chain verification of data availability proofs, thereby enabling scalable medical data management without compromising security or auditability.